-- 1. Always pay attention to SLD 45's Aural Warning System and respond according to instructions. - 2.
+- 1. Always pay attention to SLD 45's Aural Warning System and Security Personnel and respond according to instructions. - 2.
 Lock up and ensure everyone evacuates, if told to do so. - 3.
 If sheltering in place is directed, ensure all personnel are safely hidden in the cottage, with the doors and windows closed and locked.
+Turn off the lights.
 If possible, put everyone in the upstairs conference room.
-Lock the door and barricade it, if possible. - 4.
-If the shooter is nearby, stay away from windows and doors, silence your cell phone, and remain quiet.
-Notify SF Security of the situation.
+Lock the door and barricade it with the conference room table.
+Stay away from a direct line of sight to the door.